 Travel rewards credit cards generally earn you miles or points that can then be redeemed for travel.
 The best travel rewards cards will come with no foreign transaction fees.

 Capital One® VentureOne® Rewards Credit Card: This travel rewards cards is another favorite of mine because it earns card holders 1.25 Miles per dollar on every purchase, every day.
-Frequent travelers will love that there’s no foreign transaction fees, no limit to the number of miles you can earn and miles don’t expire.
+Frequent travelers will love that there’s no foreign transaction fees, no limit to the number of miles you can earn and Miles won't expire for the life of the account.
 For those who would like to earn 2 miles per dollar on each purchase, check out the Capital One® Venture® Rewards Credit Card that comes with an annual fee of $59 after the first year.

 0% APR Credit Cards With No Annual Fee